-\textbf{Vision Transformer (ViT).} Starting from late 2020, ViTs have achieved much progress.
-There are mainly \textit{three} different directions for Transformer in vision: representation learning as a feature extractor, vision-language modeling, and using object query for downstream detection-related tasks.
-For the first aspect, ViTs~\cite{VIT,liu2021swin,deit_vit,zhang2022eatformer} have more advantages in modeling global-range relation among the image patch features.
+\textbf{Vision Transformer (ViT).} ViTs have recently been explored in numerous vision problems, including representation learning as a feature extractor, vision-language modeling, and using object queries for downstream tasks.
+For the first aspect, ViTs~\cite{VIT,liu2021swin,deit_vit,zhang2022eatformer} have more advantages in modeling global-range relations among the image patch features.
 Most recent works~\cite{li2022uniformer,guo2021cmt} combine the local CNN design with ViTs.
-Moreover, recent work~\cite{MaskedAutoencoders2021} also adopts ViTs for self-supervised learning via mask image modeling, where they achieve stronger results than supervised learning.
-For the second aspect, several works~\cite{CLIP} explore large-scale text-image pairs to build Vision Language Models (VLMs), which can be used for many zero shot or open vocabulary settings~\cite{OpenSeg}.
+Moreover, recent work~\cite{MaskedAutoencoders2021} also adopts ViTs for self-supervised learning via masked images, achieving stronger results than supervised learning.
+For the second aspect, several works~\cite{CLIP} explore large-scale text-image pairs to build Vision Language Models (VLMs), which can be used for many zero-shot or open vocabulary settings~\cite{OpenSeg}.
 Moreover, there are several works~\cite{chen2022vitadapter} transferring or adapting the knowledge of Transformer for downstream tasks.
-The third application is to use the object query proposed by DETR~\cite{detr} to unify or simplify the task pipeline.
+The third application uses the object query proposed by DETR~\cite{detr} to unify or simplify the task pipeline.
 It models the object detection task as a set prediction problem with learnable queries.
-The following works~\cite{peize2020sparse,zhu2020deformabledetr} explore the locality of the learning process or location prior to improve the performance of DETR.
-Query-based learning can also be applied to more fields including instance segmentation~\cite{dong2021solq,xu2022fashionformer}, video object detection~\cite{zhou2022transvod}, object tracking~\cite{meinhardt2021trackformer}, and video segmentation~\cite{li2022videoknet}.
-Our methods are inspired by these works, enjoying the benefit of ViTs backbone, to unify and simplify the PPS task based on query learning.
-To the best of our knowledge, we propose the first unified Transformer model for the PPS task.
+Other works~\cite{peize2020sparse,zhu2020deformabledetr} explore the locality of the learning process or location prior to refine the object query.
+Query-based learning can also be applied to more fields, including instance segmentation~\cite{dong2021solq,xu2022fashionformer}, video object detection~\cite{zhou2022transvod}, object tracking~\cite{meinhardt2021trackformer}, and video segmentation~\cite{li2022videoknet}.
+Our method is inspired by these works, enjoying the benefit of ViTs backbone to unify and simplify the PPS task based on query learning.
+To our knowledge, we propose the \textit{first unified Transformer model} for the PPS task.